Will Books Become Obsolete?

 On the road to the disappearance of books; we have the E-Reader.
 This little device has changed things somewhat.
 In the back of my mind I have made a note to self to look into them.
 I have a friend who swears by it and loves her Kindle.
 My reluctance?
 I don't like reading on screens unless I have no choice.

 Books have not disappeared yet so I still have that choice.
 I love the feel, look and even the smell of a new book.
-I don't know but curling up with your E-reader just doesn't seem as enticing to me.
+Curling up with your E-reader just doesn't seem as enticing to me.

 These devices do present one definite advantage.
 Travel.
 For those of us who love to catch up on our reading on vacation, you can't beat bringing along your E-Reader.
 For voracious readers, packing and lugging all those books around is difficult.
 E-Readers can carry hundreds of titles.
-So I can see having one just for this purpose.
+I can definitely appreciate having one just for this purpose.

 Another obvious advantage is the environmental impact.
 One cannot deny that many trees will be saved by the use of technology.